macmanes-lab/Lindsay/Transcriptome_work_3_new_libraries.md

 			80129 - yellow 21 spots

-##Bless --killed this bc seqer is better, but got number of reads and read length
+##Bless --killed this bc SEECER is better, but got number of reads and read length

 *30129*